Barista Express $700 vs Gaggia $449 vs Silvia $995 2026

 Breville machines are manufactured in China but to British design and QA standards.
 The metal is sturdy (mostly stainless steel with some plastic), the portafilter and baskets are solid, and the user interface is intuitive without being condescending.

 The design aesthetic matters here, too.
-If your kitchen is visible to guests, the Barista Express doesn't look like a budget compromise—it looks intentional.
+If your kitchen is visible to guests, the Barista Express doesn't look like a budget compromise, it looks intentional.
 That's worth something.

 The integrated grinder is where most people either love or hate this machine.
 Inside is a set of conical burrs (not flat, which is fine for the price point) that spin at 1500 RPM.
 The grind adjustment dial has 40 settings, which is plenty.
-More importantly, you can adjust it while grinding mid-pull, which means you can dial in a shot live rather than watching 3–4 pulls go wrong while you figure out your grind.
+More importantly, you can adjust it while grinding mid-pull, which means you can dial in a shot live rather than watching 3, 4 pulls go wrong while you figure out your grind.

 Shot Quality and Espresso Performance

-The heat exchanger boiler stabilizes temperature quickly—around 45 seconds from cold start.
+The heat exchanger boiler stabilizes temperature quickly, around 45 seconds from cold start.
 This is faster than single-boiler machines like the Gaggia or even comparable to the Silvia.
 The nominal pressure is 9 bar at the group head, which is industry standard.

 In practice, shots pull clean and thick.
-We've pulled shots with 18 grams of coffee yielding 36–40 grams of liquid espresso in a consistent 27-second pull.
+We've pulled shots with 18 grams of coffee yielding 36, 40 grams of liquid espresso in a consistent 27-second pull.
 The crema is dark and stable.
-The flavor is balanced—not particularly complex compared to $3,000+ machines, but absolutely respectable for the price.
+The flavor is balanced, not particularly complex compared to $3,000+ machines, but absolutely respectable for the price.

 Steam Wand Performance

 The steam wand on the Barista Express is where you feel the budget constraints.
-It's single-hole, relatively low-power (1200W total machine power, split between group and steam), and takes 40–50 seconds to steam a 10-ounce pitcher of milk to stretching temperature.
+It's single-hole, relatively low-power (1200W total machine power, split between group and steam), and takes 40, 50 seconds to steam a 10-ounce pitcher of milk to stretching temperature.
 For one coffee at a time, it's fine.
 For three cappuccinos in a row, it's tedious.

 We watched a shop owner use one as a side machine for catering jobs.
 By shot three, he was pacing.
 By shot six, he switched to his backup Silvia.
 The steam power just wasn't there.

-That said, steam quality is surprisingly good.
+But steam quality is surprisingly good.
 You can get decent microfoam, and the tip doesn't create huge bubbles.
 It's slow, not bad.

 Durability and Long-Term Reliability